 I first discovered Argentinean wines quite a few years back when I made my first trip to Mendoza, a wine region in Argentina where some of the greatest reds wines in the world are produced, specifically made from the Argentinean varietal Malbec.
 Every meal I had with various winemakers, they always served a white wine with the first course and most often it was an Argentinean Chardonnay.
 I’m not a big fan of Chardonnay outside of Burgundy because it is usually just another anomalous chardonnay, refreshing but not satisfying or expressive and complex.
 My memory of the whites wines there were not as memorable as the reds so I never gave much thought to Argentina as a great white wine producing country.
+I went back to Buenos Aires a few years ago and had dinner with some friends.
+We went to have a classic Argentinean dinner, an Asado where meat plays center stage.
+A variety of meats are cooked over an open fire and then served in progression along with various side dishes.
+The meats in Argentina are extraordinary, usually what we call in this country grass fed.

 We left the wine ordering to one of the guests who was a native of Buenos Aires.
 I am always curious to discover something I haven’t had before and be surprised.